openSUSE/news-o-o/_posts/2011-10-14-interview-about-openqa.markdown

-There are still things missing. e.g. accumulating results (Jenkins does this nicely) and notifying interested parties “ this way I would not have to write as many IRC messages or bug reports “ but I am hesitant to re-invent the wheel there.
+There are still things missing. e.g. accumulating results (Jenkins does this nicely) and notifying interested parties â€“ this way I would not have to write as many IRC messages or bug reports â€“ but I am hesitant to re-invent the wheel there.
 Also many things that could easily be tested are still not included.